na-na-hi/renget/archive/2f8so.md

 \>gears start grinding in the teacher's mind, and after seeing the malzeno badly copy a few more of his moves everything begins to make sense somewhat
 \>fast forward a couple of days
 \>the malzeno has been making great strides in his lance maneuvers alongside his hunter pupils under the teachings of the veteran knight, even becoming a sort of mascot for the group
-\>the teacher however keeps wondering what the malzeno will do once it "graduates" and training is complete...
+\>the teacher however keeps wondering what the malzeno will do once it "graduates" and training is complete...%%

 ---
 ###*Mizutsune*